 A major milestone in our research is a completed proof of concept study that prospectively (in real-time) showed that response-guided therapy (RGT) modeling can be utilized for shortening DAAs duration (up to 50%) without compromising treatment efficacy.
 Implementation of this personalized form of treatment on a wider scale, may lead to significant cost-savings (up to 50%) and improved access to anti-HCV care (Submitted).
 In 2020, a larger clinical trial is planned in cooperation with, and sponsored by the Israeli Ministry of Health.

 The modeling-based RGT has also been expanded to individuals with recent (<6 months) and acute (<12 months) HCV infections.
 This population, tied to critical national and social issues such as the Opioid Crisis and spike of heroin use among young people, includes mainly people who inject drugs (PWID).
 DAA regimens have yet to be standardized in the case of recent and acute infections and RGT short-course therapy could provide great value.
 This population presents unique challenges as they can be asymptomatic and are infrequently identified.
-The focus of this research is to understand the impact on recent and acute cases using response-guide therapy and the benefits of this individualized treatment approach on duration of treatment and cost (Submitted).
+The focus of this research is to understand the impact on recent and acute cases using response-guide therapy and the benefits of this individualized treatment approach on duration of treatment and cost (Antiviral Research).
 It is a critical next step in the process of eliminating HCV by 2030.
 Click here for the full extent of our lab's research!